FAQs About WCET

 WICHE (Western Interstate Commission for Higher Education) is a regional, nonprofit organization.
 Membership includes the 15 western states and the U.S. Pacific Islands and Freely Associated States.
 WICHE and its member states and territories work to improve access to higher education and ensure student success.
 Their student access programs, regional initiatives, and strategic research and policy work allow us to assist constituents throughout the West and beyond.
 WCET is a unit of WICHE.

 WCET is a membership-based organization with institutional, organizational, or corporate memberships.
 For a single, organization wide membership fee, any administrator, staff, faculty, or student can take advantage of WCET resources and benefits.
 Learn more about joining WCET.
-WCET has members across the U.S., various Canadian provinces, and in Australia.
+WCET has members across the U.S., various Canadian provinces, and beyond.